-Scale in particular can be frustrating: Water, primarily hard water, has trace amounts of minerals floating around in it.
+Scale, in particular, can be frustrating: Water, primarily hard water, has trace amounts of minerals floating around in it.
 These mineral particles tend to react to high temperatures, which force them out of their harmless state and make them bond to nearby surfaces.
 As this happens over and over, a limestone-like layer, called scale, builds up.
-It means trouble for your Keurig, because it decreases water flow, makes it impossible to properly measure a cup, and can eventually block up your Keurig completely.
+It means trouble for your Keurig because it decreases water flow, makes it impossible to properly measure a cup, and can eventually block up your Keurig completely.

-To get prevent build-up of scale, avoid nasty odors and mold, and make sure that your Keurig is functioning as flawlessly as possible, it’s important to clean it out.
+To prevent the build-up of scale, avoid nasty odors and mold, and make sure that your Keurig is functioning as flawlessly as possible, it’s important to clean it out.
 That’s why we created a quick guide that will walk you through how to clean your Keurig.
 We’ll show you the best way to clean out this coffee maker, where to start, and what materials to use.
 You can also read our guide on how to eliminate scale.

-1. Wash and wipe the reservoir and other removable parts
+Step 1: Wash and wipe the reservoir and other removable parts

 Start by unplugging the Keurig; you don’t want to damage the electronics or risk electrocution.
 Then remove all the components that you can, including the water reservoir, the mug stand/drip tray, and the K-Cup holder inside the coffee maker.
 Carry them all over to the kitchen sink and give them a thorough wash with soapy water, just like they were ordinary dishes.
 Set them aside to dry while you work on other components.